 THE BIO

-Mr. O'Connor's chronicle of making documentaries in Brazil's Amazon rainforest, "Amazon Journal: Dispatches from a Vanishing Frontier," was published by Plume/Dutton and was a New York Times / LA Times "Notable Book of the Year."
+Mr. O'Connor's written chronicle of making documentaries in Brazil's Amazon rainforest, "Amazon Journal: Dispatches from a Vanishing Frontier," was published by Plume/Dutton and was a New York Times and LA Times "Notable Book of the Year."
 Educated at The London School of Economics, Columbia University and The American Film Institute, Geoffrey O'Connor is a U.S. and Irish citizen living in New York City, home to his family and his company Copious Pictures.